 Do Brush Your Hair Before You Shower.

 This might seem odd, but most of the hair that comes out during a shower is actually hair that would naturally come out if it was brushed before you showered.
 In this case, you can actually take all the hair that falls out and throw it in the garbage instead of it ending up in your drain.
+Hair, over time, can ball up, or get caught in our shower drains leading to slow draining water, and eventually clogs.

 Do Use Natural Unclogging Methods.